mulle-nat/mulle-bashfunctions/README.md

 Executable                | Description
 --------------------------|--------------------------------
-`mulle-bashfunctions-env` | Find the location of the mulle-bashfunctions library
+`mulle-bashfunctions` | Find the location of the mulle-bashfunctions library

 ## Install